Palate Expanders For Kids & Adults

 An orthodontic palate expander is an appliance used to correct a maxillary (upper jaw) discrepancy.
 Usually it is used when the upper jaw is too narrow.
 At the initial evaluation for a child, our orthodontists will measure and examine the upper jaw width.

-If a posterior crossbite (see below) or severe crowding exists, our orthodontists will prescribe a palate expander.
-When a crossbite is present it is essential that treatment begin soon in order to prevent jaw asymmetry as the child grows.
+If a posterior crossbite (see below) or severe crowding exists, our orthodontists will prescribe a palate expander to expand the palatal bones.
+In some cases, an interdisciplinary treatment approach may be recommended to address specific concerns effectively.
+When a crossbite is present, it is essential that treatment begin soon in order to prevent jaw asymmetry as the child grows.
 Palate expanders are recommended in younger children that either haven’t, or just started, their pubertal growth spurt.
 Widening the upper jaw won’t work in adults, at least not without surgical intervention.

 - Posterior Crossbite

 - Lower jaw asymmetry

 - Narrow upper jaw

 One of the most common reasons for an orthodontic palate expander is the presence of a crossbite.
 A crossbite is where one or more of the upper teeth are inside the lower teeth.
 Sometimes a crossbite is commonly referred to as a ‘scissor bite.’
 Crossbites can lead to future problems such as jaw pain, facial asymmetry, and excessive tooth wear.

 Palate expanders for kids can sometimes be used to decrease the severity of dental crowding in a growing child.
 However, expanders will not be able to fully correct crowding.
 Any decrease in crowding observed from an expander is an ancillary benefit.